summary

 Focus ring :focus-visible Keyboard navigation visibility

-Animation transition on chevron Smooth open/close indicator
+Animation transition on transform Smooth chevron rotation on open/close

 Accessibility